Yū Asakawa

 Yū Asakawa (浅川 悠, Asakawa Yū) is a Japanese voice actress from Tokyo, Japan.
-She also provides the voice samples for Crypton Future Media's Vocaloid character, Megurine Luka.
+She also provides the voice samples for Crypton Future Media's Vocaloid voice synthesiser software, Megurine Luka.
 Asakawa is currently a freelance voice actress and was previously attached to Arts Vision (as of October 1, 2014).

-She was previously married to fellow voice actor Showtaro Morikubo but the two are now divorced.
-She served as a co-host of an internet webshow Otaku Verse Zero with Patrick Macias, a previous editor-in-chief of Otaku USA.
+She was married to voice actor Showtaro Morikubo from 2007 until their divorce in 2009.
+She served as co-host of an internet webshow Otaku Verse Zero with Patrick Macias, a previous editor-in-chief of Otaku USA.

 She is best known for her role as Rider and her various other incarnations of the character from the Fate/stay night franchise.